zcczhang/UAV_Coverage/research_report.md

 The main contribution of this work is to demonstrate approaches to the reinforcement learning algorithms, named Q-learning and d Actor Critic using Kronecker-Factored Trust Region (ACKTR) deep reinforcement learning, to perform the CPP of an regular or irregular environment with known obstacles, visiting only once each center of the FOV and returning(for single drone so far), resulting in an optimized path.

+<a id="2"></a>
 ## 2 Implementation of Hexagonal Tessellation

 Professor Esra Kadioglu shows that a coverage path can be obtained by using polygon tessellation of a given area, and hexagonal tessellation produces a shorter coverage path than a square tessellation, in the paper *UAV Coverage Using Hexagonal Tessellation*[6].
-This paper provides the algorithm to generate the Hamiltonian circuit in a rectangular field, and I implemented this algorithm to get GPS way-points given diagonal coordinates of the field and the radius of the field of view(FOV) of the UAV(code).
+This paper provides the algorithm to generate the Hamiltonian circuit in a rectangular field, and I implemented this algorithm to get GPS way-points given diagonal coordinates of the field and the radius of the field of view(FOV) of the UAV[code](https://github.com/zcczhang/UAV_Coverage/tree/master/Get_Path).
 To improve the accuracy of the translation between longitude, latitude, and meter, I transform the coordinates to the radian first and calculate the distance showing below, with two diagonal points: (top, left), (bottom, right):

 <center><img src="https://github.com/zcczhang/UAV_Coverage/blob/master/Research_Report/eq1.png?raw=true" width=610" height="50"/></center>